LafeLabs/PostCapitalistIndustry/MotorsPumps.md

 21. build up a set of generators to charge AA batteries and capacitors, and capacitors to smooth the charging of AAs
 22. scale down the pumps, start working toward fractal reactors

+Definitly if plastic bottles are going to be a huge part of the tehcnology, include the electrostatic motor and generators that can be built easily using a plastic bottle rotor.

 # What is a Motor?